infercode/mcp-vibe-coding-package/docs/api/project_memory_tools.md

 # Add an observation explaining the decision
 observation = @project_memory_tool({
     "operation_type": "add_observation",
-    "entity_id": "Use GraphQL for API",
+    "entity_name": "Use GraphQL for API",
     "content": "Decided to use GraphQL instead of REST to allow flexible queries and reduce over-fetching of data.", "observation_type": "RATIONALE"
 })